U.K. government ministers are reviewing Ye’s permission to enter the country, a U.K. government source told NBC News on Monday.

 “We are clear that the past comments and actions of this artist are offensive and wrong, and are simply not reflective of London’s values," the spokesperson said.

 At least four corporate backers of the festival, including presenting sponsor Pepsi, have distanced themselves from the event over the past 24 hours.
-The show’s “partners” web page has also been removed.
+The show’s “partners” webpage has also been removed.

 “Pepsi has decided to withdraw its sponsorship of Wireless Festival,” the U.S. beverage giant said.
 Drinkmakers Diageo and AB InBev have also withdrawn.
 NBC News has also learned PayPal’s branding will not appear in any future Wireless Festival promotional materials, though the company continues to serve as payments partner of Live Nation UK Festivals, the group putting on the event.

-The mayor of Marseille, France has already voiced his opposition to having Ye play in his hometown.
+The mayor of Marseille, France, has already voiced his opposition to having Ye play in his hometown.

-He released a song called “Heil Hitler” last year and previously featured a T-shirt with a swastika symbol on it for purchase on his website.
+The artist released a song called “Heil Hitler” last year and previously featured a T-shirt with a swastika symbol on it for purchase on his website.

 Ye publicly apologized for his history of “reckless” antisemitic comments earlier this year, attributing his behavior to an undiagnosed brain injury and mental health issues.